Her Big Night

 Her Big Night is a 1926 American silent comedy film directed by Melville W. Brown and written by Brown, Rex Taylor, and Nita O'Neil.
 It is based on the 1925 short story, Doubling for Lora, by Peggy Gaddis that was originally serialized in Breezy Stories magazine.
-The film stars Laura La Plante, Einar Hanson, and Zasu Pitts.
-The film was released on December 5, 1926 by Universal Pictures under their 'Jewel' banner.
+The film stars Laura La Plante in dual role, Einar Hanson, and Zasu Pitts.
+The film was released on December 5, 1926, by Universal Pictures under their 'Jewel' banner.

+The film was shown at the 1926 opening of the Rivoli Theatre in Montreal, Canada, the January 14, 1927, opening of the Bagdad Theatre in Portland, Oregon, Oregon, and the January 21, 1927, opening of the Empire Theatre in Birmingham, Alabama.